 Skin Care for Dry Skin to Use at Home

 In many cases, you can treat your dry skin at home.
 At Skin by Lovely, we offer skin care products formulated to treat itchy, uncomfortable skin.
 Gentle chemical exfoliation and thick, deep penetrating moisturizers restore your skin, allowing you to shift your focus away from the itching and onto things that require your attention.

 If your skin requires comprehensive care, then consider using a moisturizing cleanser.
 We sell SkinMedica’s AHA BHA cleanser in our online store, which also includes a chemical exfoliant to gently remove dry, dead skin.
-Our Refinement Cleanser contains coconut milk for a gentle, moisturizing wash.
-Follow it up with our Refinement Deep Hydration cream that contains plant stem cells for anti-aging and hyaluronic acid for improved moisture.
-Our Body Deli creams and masks help with repairing dry skin as well.
+A staff favorite, Alastin’s Gentle Cleanser is a gentle, moisturizing wash.
+Follow it up with the Ultra Nourishing Moisturizer for optimal care.

 Need Help with Skin Care for Dry Skin?

 Skin care for dry skin provides much-needed relief for the itching and general discomfort.
 From gentle, moisturizing cleansers and topical creams to chemical peels, we offer treatments designed to smooth your skin and give it the feel that you desire.
 Contact us at Skin by Lovely for a consultation today!